Can we see planets on the other side of the Sun?

 Even if the planets did all align in a perfectly straight line, it would have negligible effects on the earth.
 The moon’s gravitational effect on the earth is strong because the moon is so close.
 The sun’s gravity causes earth’s yearly orbit and therefore, combined with earth’s tilt, it causes the seasons.

-READ ALSO: What is the fee structure of IIM A?
+READ ALSO: What is the advantage of having sales territories?

 What is it called when a planet goes all the way around the Sun?